 International Health Insurance in Thailand

-If you are retiring in Thailand, most expatriates will want to obtain an international health insurance plan that will cover medical treatment in Thailand, but also globally.
-If you are an American, you will want to include cover for the United States.
+If you are retiring in Thailand, most expatriates will want to obtain an international health insurance plan that will not only cover your medical treatment in Thailand, but also globally.
+If you are an American, you will want to include coverage for the United States.
 Expats should make sure that their plan includes medical evacuation and repatriation coverage.
 Expat Financial can source international health insurance for expatriates in Thailand from large and respected international insurance companies.
-Please contact us today for a quote and to discuss your Thailand expatriate insurance requirements.
-Thailand is an exciting and rewarding place to retire in.
+Please contact us today for a quote and to discuss your expatriate insurance requirements for Thailand.